 We have taken steps to raise environmental awareness through recycling and waste segregation.
 At Menara KEN TTDI, recycling rooms are provided on every office floor to encourage tenants to segregate and recycle their waste.
-Additionally, segregated recycling bins for paper, plastic, glass are placed at multiple locations which is accessible by all tenants an public.
-In 2022, we have recycled approximately 105kg of papers and cardboard boxes and will continue to do so in future years.
+Additionally, segregated recycling bins for paper, plastic, glass are placed at multiple locations which are accessible by all tenants and public.
+In 2023, we have recycled approximately 610kg of papers, plastic bottles and cardboard boxes and will continue to do so in future years.